MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/microsoftml/getNetDefinition.md

 useful for implementing a form of continued training, where the initial weights of the model are obtained from a previously trained model.
-Because only the weights are initialized from the trained model (but not gradients, momentum etc.), the training is not really resumed where it was left at the end of training of the first model.
+Because only the weights are initialized from the trained model (but not gradients, momentum etc.), the training is not resumed where it was left at the end of training of the first model.